01 of 08

 A mesh "scrubbie" bag in the shower will have the same effect as a scrubbie embedded in the soap.
 Like felted soap, you never actually see the bar of soap inside.Continue to 8 of 8 below.

 More Specialty Soap Wrappings

-In this photo, you can see the flip side of the soap from the previous page in the fabric organza bag.
-Here you can see how they tucked the label in.
+Alternatively, you can see the flip side of the soap in the fabric organza bag with the label tucked in lets you see the flip side of the soap. and the tucked the label in.